At the last meeting, the committee requested a change before we take

 \ ** *\fo{parse\"} above.

-readEscaped count state @ if
+readEscaped count state @

-postpone sliteral
+if postpone sliteral then

 ; IMMEDIATE